-Many divorces in Thailand are by mutual consent.
+Many divorces in Thailand are divorce mutual consent.
 At times there are arguments about access to children and property however many times this can be avoided.
 The divorce by mutual consent requires a written agreement that needs to be signed by both divorcing parties and this needs to be handed in at the district office where you had been married.
 Seek legal advice from a divorce lawyer in Thailand before you proceed.

 Divorce by Mutual Consent

 The process can be completed very quickly if all the documents are in order and there are no objections to the agreement.